jsimplicio/jsimplicio.github.io/_posts/2017-12-7-the-new-dscout-diary.md

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/entries-1.png" title="Entering testers" />
-	<figcaption class="media-caption center">Multiple scout entries across one mission divided in 11 parts!
-All of your research in one place</figcaption>
+	<figcaption class="media-caption center">Multiple scout entries across one mission divided in eleven parts!
+All of the research in one place</figcaption>
 </figure>

 You can sort results by scout name, date, part, or group.